What is the Sports Premium?

 - Providing places for pupils on after school sport clubs and holiday clubs

 The governors agree that the money must be used so that all children benefit regardless of their sporting ability.
-It is important that we use this money wisely.
 We will continue to place a high priority on our PE provision and, as such, have invested in CPD opportunities.
-These have been provided by specialist sports coaches/companies who have delivered high quality lessons to the children, with staff observing/team teaching.
-Also to further enhance the PE curriculum, extra – curricular sports after school have been provided.
+These have been provided by specialist sports coaches/companies who have delivered high quality lessons to the children, with staff observing and team teaching.
+To further enhance the PE curriculum, extra-curricular after school sports clubs have been provided.

 Our Sports Funding allocation has enabled us to receive in-house CPD so that our staff continue to teach high quality PE lessons.
 Also, it helped us to extend our extra-curricular sports provision through employing more sports professionals and to take part in a local network of team and inter-school activities.